staxrip/staxrip/docs/features.rst

 - Full high bit depth and HDR support.
 - Compressibility check.
 - It can be customized which source filters should be used for different formats.
+- Unicode support for AviSynth on Windows 10.

 Encoding